ISAE4W International Summer Academy in Engineering for Women

 - The role of women in science and research

-- Science World Café: successful scientists from the FH Upper Austria report from their careers
+- Science World Café: successful scientists from the FH Upper Austria report from their careers and research projects

 Interesting Places to Visit